• Skip to primary navigation

 • A little bit of ghee or other high-heat cooking oil cooks these fritters.
 Ghee has one of the highest smoke points of any cooking oil which is why I choose it for pan-frying recipes such as this.
 Ghee is butter that has been clarified and cooked until it tastes sweet and nutty.
 It adds a bit of umami flavor to these gluten-free zucchini fritters.

-• Herbaceous garlic yogurt sauce makes the perfect accompaniment.
+• Herbaceous garlic dill yogurt sauce makes the perfect accompaniment.
 And while not necessary, I like to top these with a confetti of chopped tomatoes, cucumbers, feta, herbs, olive oil, and Aleppo pepper to make the dish feel extra special.

 How to Make Gluten-Free Zucchini Fritters